More about: Florence Hop-On Hop-Off Bus

 Line A: the heart of Florence

-This route will take you to the main points of central Florence, perfect for those who want to discover its historical and artistic heritage:
+This route will take you to the main points of interest in the centre of Florence, perfect for those who want to discover its historical and artistic heritage:

 - Santa Maria Novella